Myschika/Manhattan-Vacation-Rental-Market-Analysis/README.md

 ## 📊 Features & Insights

-- Conducted exploratory data analysis to identify the most attractive rental area based on reviews and the number of bedrooms.
-Analyzed rental data, assessed key metrics, and derived insights to determine the optimal location.
+## Key Insights
--Created a pivot table using calculated cells and conditional filters to identify the top Airbnb listing in the NYC area based on revenue.
-Applied data aggregation techniques, implemented revenue-based filtering, and structured insights for optimal analysis.
+- Created a pivot table using calculated cells and conditional filters to identify the top Airbnb listing in the NYC area based on revenue.
+- Applied data aggregation techniques, implemented revenue-based filtering, and structured insights for optimal analysis.
--based on the analysis, the City of EAST HARLEM is most attractive to vacation rentals bringing in an estimated monthly income of $208,980 renting studio apartments.
+- Based on the analysis, the city of **East Harlem** is the most attractive for vacation rentals, generating an estimated monthly income of **$208,980** from studio apartments.

 ## 🔧 Setup & Installation
--The raw data was cleaned, validated and formatted for analysis
+-The data set was cleaned, validated and formatted for analysis

 ## 📎 Resources